vineethgopinadhan/N26Challenge/README.md

 	:- Retrieve transaction statistics with in last 60 seconds :- Two endpoints /transactios and /statistics , both run based on an im memory solution

+Commands :-
+mvn install

-mvn command to run :-   spring-boot:run
+mvn command to run application :-   spring-boot:run